schmiegelow/devops-pairing-exercise/README.md

 * CloudFormation

 You may use pre-existing code base from your own projects, as long as you have ownership/authorship.
-We will not retain a copy, but we need to understand what the code does during the pairing execise to asses the value of your work.
+We will not retain a copy, but we need to understand what the code does during the pairing execise to asses the merits of your work.

 ## Task specifics